govindrd/Hand-tracing-project/README.md

-# Hand Tracing Project using Python
+# Hand Tracking Project using Python

 This project uses your webcam to detect and trace hand landmarks in real time using MediaPipe and OpenCV.